mackyle/striptease/README.txt

 striptease (or "tease" for short) is an enhanced version of strip.
 It's capable of stripping a binary's symbol table of non-text local symbols.
-This mode, enabled with the -t switch, is similar to "strip -s", except -s strips all local symbols including text symbols.  tease -t allows for useful CrashReporter stacks to be generated on the deployment host.
-This is important in light of the hidden-visibility default (-fvisibility=hidden) that results in many symbols not being marked as global and therefore being stripped by an ordinary strip -s.
+This mode, enabled with the -t switch, is similar to "strip -x", except -x strips all local symbols including text symbols.  tease -t allows for useful CrashReporter stacks to be generated on the deployment host.
+This is important in light of the hidden-visibility default (-fvisibility=hidden) that results in many symbols not being marked as global and therefore being stripped by an ordinary strip -x.

 tease also includes a -no_code_signature option, which strips any LC_CODE_SIGNATURE load commands from the target file, in much the same way